openvinotoolkit/openvino/samples/cpp/hello_classification/README.md

 ## How It Works

 At startup, the sample application reads command-line parameters, prepares input data, loads a specified model and image to the OpenVINO Runtime plugin and performs synchronous inference.
-Then processes output data and write it to a standard output stream.
+Then processes output data and writes it to a standard output stream.

 For more information, refer to the explicit description of each sample **Integration Steps** in the [Integrate OpenVINO Runtime with Your Application](../../../docs/OV_Runtime_UG/integrate_with_your_application.md).